web3masons/MetaSwap/README.md

 - The `taker` agrees to the swap by responding with a `recipient` address
 - The `maker` creates and shares a signed metatransaction that will send the funds to the `taker` if the `preImage` is revealed on-chain

-See the `swap` function in Metaswap.sol to see specifics on how this metatransaction is crafted.

 At this point, the `taker` knows that if the `preImage` is revealed, it can be published along with the `maker`s metatransaction to claim this side of the swap.
 So how can `taker` convince the `maker` to reveal the `preImage`?

 - In the case of Lightning, The `maker` provides a Lightning Invoice that will reveal the `preImage` upon payment (he generates an invoice and uses the same `preImageHash`).